-- Toiletry Bag – The Packsafe foldable toiletry bag hangs for ease in hotel bathrooms and has different compartments for all our needs.
+- Toiletry Bag – The Pacsafe foldable toiletry bag hangs for ease in hotel bathrooms and has different compartments for all our needs.

 - Packing Envelope – Dave never leaves home without it.
 He folds all his collared shirts and pants into an envelope keeping them from wrinkling and taking up less space.

-- Belkin Mni Surge Protector – It has three outlets and 2 usb chargers for all our electronics.
-Plus a surge protector to keep our electronic safe.
+- Belkin Mni Surge Protector – It has three outlets and 2 USB chargers.
+Plus a surge protector to keep our electronics safe.

-- World Plug Adapter – Forget wondering what adapter to bring to each country, the world plug adapter is compact and covers everywhere in the world.
-There’s a USB charger too giving us an extra place to charge our cameras or cell phones.
+- World Plug Adapter – The world plug adapter is compact and covers everywhere in the world.
+There’s a USB charger as well.

 - Mesh Laundry Bag – great for letting laundry air out so it doesn’t smell, but still keeps it separate from our clothes.